daviddupuis/jeffskinnerbox.github.io/content/articles/howto-linux-maintenance-and-filesystem-hygiene.md

     sudo apt-get clean
     sudo apt-get autoremove

+#### Clean-Up Old Kernel Packages
 You also need to do something similar for kernel installations.
-You find a the current kernel installation packages being kept in /boot by running:
+You'll find the amount of space being used by the current kernel and old kernel installation packages in `/boot` by running:

     df -h /boot

-The current Linux kernel installation (and one you should keep) can be identified via:
+The current Linux kernel installation (and the one you most definitely must keep) can be identified via:

     uname -r